 These stories are often based on the past, fears, projections, and trauma.
 Recognizing these thoughts as just what they are, thoughts, can help us understand that this is just the story our mind is telling us about a situation and not the true reality of the situation.

 While our mind is giving its best impression of Quentin Tarantino, we may feel emotions and sensations in our body that tell us that we are not safe and that we need to react.

 This is a normal part of our stress response, but reacting based on our emotions often has negative consequences.
 Especially if we are reacting based on the story our mind is telling us about a situation that often doesn’t reflect reality.

 This is where becoming a crowd member of the circus of our circumstances is key.
 We can notice the thought patterns and emotions in the body that are arising without reacting in that moment.

-Depending on the strength of the thought or emotion, we may need to use breathwork or our sensory perceptions to help us stay grounded in the present moment.
+Depending on the strength of the thought or emotion, we may need to use the ABC method, breathwork, or our sensory perceptions to help us stay grounded in the present moment.
 Becoming a crowd member and being aware of our thoughts and emotions gives us time to observe them and respond, rather than react.

 Recognize What You Can and Can’t Change

 Is there anything more I can do to help this situation at this moment?

 Now back to our mantra, “life be life-ing”.
 At first glance, it may seem like another way to say “eff it,” but it’s really not.
 It’s all about non-resistance, understanding, and acceptance.